ShobhaThomas/Getting-and-Cleaning-Data-Project/CodeBook.md

 5.Creates a second data file, independent tidy data set with the average of each variable for each activity and each subject.

+##Working of run_analysis.R

+*Firstly,it installs the packages reshapee2 and data.table packages,if not already installed and loads the packages.

+* Load both test and train data

+* Load the features and activity labels.

+* Extract the mean and standard deviation column names and data.

+* Process the data.
+There are two parts of processing: Processing of test data and processing of train data.

+* Merge data set.

+* Create a data set named tidy_data.txt data set towards the completion of the script.